ShurimasKitten/HomoclinicContinuation_COCO/README.md

 ```

 ### Two-parameter bifurcation diagram
-The bifurcation diagram displays a homoclinic bifurcation branch, labeled `Hom`.
-Also shown are the curves `H` of Hopf bifurcation and `S` of saddle-node bifurcation of equilibria; however, these are not discussed here.
-Along `Hom`, one observes a codimension-two resonance homoclinic bifurcation with real eignvalues (i.e. `NSS`) and a Belnikov transition with the unstable eignspace (i.e. `DRU`).
+The bifurcation diagram features a homoclinic bifurcation branch labeled `Hom`.
+Additionally, it includes the curves `H` of Hopf bifurcation and `S` of saddle-node bifurcation of equilibria; however, these are not discussed.
+Along the curve `Hom`, one observes a codimension-two resonance homoclinic bifurcation with real eignvalues (i.e. `NSS`) and a codimension-two Belnikov transition involving the unstable eigenspace (i.e. `DRU`).
+The figure also illustrates representative homoclinic connections along each segment of `Hom`.

 <div style="border: 1px solid black; padding: 10px; display: inline-block;">
   <img src="ExampleRun/BD_example1.png" alt="Two-parameter bifurcation diagram">